Do you dream of being named "Champion of the Environment" but you don't know where to start? Then read on for some ideas.

 - Create a plan to make your solution happen.
 Identify the resources necessary to make your plan happen.
 Figure out who will do the work, and when and where the project will be carried out.

 - Secure any necessary resources and carry out your plan.
 Be sure to educate others about the problem.
 Tell them how you plan to solve the problem, and what they can do to help.
 Involve the local media.

 - Evaluate what you accomplished.
 Did your plan work?
 Has the environmental issue you were dealing with been solved or improved?
 Is work needed to sustain the accomplishment?
 Are there other projects that can be carried out in the future?

 Tell Us Your Story!

 Have you successfully implemented a Champions project that relates to air quality, drinking water quality or the coastal environment?
 Congratulations!
-Your actions may result in improvements to the environment and therefore to your health.
-We also encourage you to share your story using DHEC's Environmental Public Health Tracking Success Stories webpage.
+Your actions may result in improvements to the environment and your health.

 Ready to apply for a grant?
 Visit the How To Apply page.